How to Transition from Egg Fast back to Keto and LCHF

 While the egg fast plan is great for breaking a stall, it seems that people really struggle with how to then carry on with their LCHF plan.
 And they are scared and frustrated about immediate weight gain once they end the egg fast.

-I am one of the admins in the Egg Fast Stall Breaker facebook group and with over 3000 members at the time of writing this, I have seen a lot of successes and failures in the transition from egg fast to lchf.
+I am one of the admins in the Egg Fast Stall Breaker facebook group and with over 3,000 members at the time of writing this (and now we have 30,000!), I have seen a lot of successes and failures in the transition from egg fast back to low carb and keto.

 As you know all egg fast meals and snacks involve eggs, butter and cheese.
 So here are my suggestions for transition based on what I have seen in the group: